 Once the gluten free cake is out of the oven, you should let it cool for at least 20 minutes.
 This will ensure the cake will have enough time to set up a little before you attempt to unmold it.
 The cake is quite delicate when it comes out of the oven and may break or crack if you attempt to unmold it too soon.
 You may want to run a spatula around the edges to loosen the cake from the pan before flipping it as well.

 When unmolding the cake, I recommend that you place a large plate, wire rack or baking sheet on top of the cake pan before inverting it.
 Then, if all goes well, gravity should gently allow the cake to slip onto the plate or sheet and you can promptly remove the cake pan.
+If you used a parchment paper circle and it came out with the cake, gently peel it off the bottom of the lemon cake.
 Now, place your serving platter on the cake and invert again and remove the other plate or baking sheet.
 This way the lighter top side of the cake will be on top.

 Serving the Coconut Flour Lemon Cake